 Over 7,000 aspartame side effects were reported to the FDA between 1982 and 1995.

-Reported side effects of aspartame include brain fog, migraines, dizziness, anxiety, depression, and worsening of ADHD symptoms.
+Reported side effects of aspartame include brain fog, migraines, dizziness, mood swings, and even serious memory loss.
 (37)

 It also has a long list of common neurological side effects including brain fog, headaches, migraines, dizziness, anxiety, depression, tinnitus and, ironically, weight gain.
 (40)